vi945786/mixins/README.md

 - Classes or interfaces annotated with both `@Mixin` and `@Extends`.
 - This mixin class type make the mixin class extend the target class (or target interface).
 - You can cast an instance of the extender to the type of the target to use the superclass methods that aren't overridden in the mixin.
+- You can have extenders as target of other extenders.

 **Accessors**:
 - Interfaces annotated with `@Mixin`.